BreedsConditions

 When you purchase through links on our site, we may earn a commission.
 Here’s how it works.

-Great Dane looking in field
+Great Dane outdoors.

-5 Common Health Problems
+8 Common Great Dane Health Problems

 Great Danes are known for their intelligence, low energy, and guard-like behavior.
 Unfortunately, this giant breed only averages a lifespan of 6 to 8 years, with an average mature age of 3 years old, so it’s important that you know what health issues may arise so you can help your dog live as long as possible.